wildfielded/samples-python/Task-API-SUR/README.md

     ```

 6. You can use the [**`HTTPie`**](https://httpie.io/) package (or anything else
-you like) for PoC.
-If it is not in your OS, you can additionally install it in a
+you like) as a PoC.
+If it is not included in your operating system, you can also
-separate console with the same virtual environment:
+install it in a separate console with the same virtual environment:

     ```bash
     pip install httpie